taichi-dev/taichi_three/docs/README.md

 - Multi-camera support
 - Physically-based rendering
 - Shadow mapping
-- A built-in asset importer
+- A built-in OBJ loader

 Features may be available in the future: